First Things First

 Even if you set your distribution to 50/50 and you try with 10 different devices, there’s still a possibility, however small, all 10 devices will be in one variation.
 The bigger the sample you’re distributing the experiment to, the closer the distribution will get to 50/50.

-In order to QA properly, our recommended best practices is to have specific QA user accounts.
+In order to QA properly, our recommended best practices are to have specific QA user accounts.
 You should always use the same user account on the same device for QA.

 DELETING DEV BUILDS / LOADING NEW VERSIONS